cdevroe/unmark/readme.md

 - Download [the latest release](https://github.com/plainmade/unmark/releases).
 - Replace all files (keeping your local `/application/config/database.php` intact.)
+- Optional: If you changed base_url in config.php to your local URL make this update
 - Navigate to `your-unmark-url/upgrade`
 - Unmark will then make any needed database updates
 - That's it!